rithvik2607/rithvik2607/README.md

 # Hi There :smile:

-:student: I'm Rithvik, a junior at VIT majoring in CS.
+:student: I'm Rithvik, a senior at VIT majoring in CS.

-:man_technologist: I'm Interested in Competitive Coding, Data Structures and Algorithms, Web Development and Machine Learning.
+:man_technologist: I'm Interested in Data Structures and Algorithms and Web Development.

-:raising_hand_man: I'm open to collaborate on machine learning and web development projects.

 :email: You can reach out to me via [LinkedIn](https://www.linkedin.com/in/sai-rithvik-ayithapu-3568881a3) and [Email](mailto:rithvikayithapu@gmail.com).